 Although such research is still in its infancy, the emerging science of neurocriminology and the possibility of predicting criminal behavior is becoming a powerful one.
 With the ability to demonstrate differences between individual’s brains and particularly with criminal brains, comes a number of questions regarding self-control and whether an individual has impaired ability to regulate their criminal behavior.

-This of course has some serious ramifications once inside a courtroom facing a serious criminal charge.
-Such scientific evidence has already started to make its way into the criminal justice system where an individual’s biology is being raised as a factor on their behavior.
+This, of course, has some serious ramifications once inside a courtroom facing a serious criminal charge.
+Such scientific evidence has already started to make its way into the criminal justice system where an individual’s biology is being raised as a factor in their behavior.
 The future for scientific research and discoveries regarding the criminal brain is exciting; however how this will impact and be incorporated into the criminal justice system is much more complicated and unclear.